 Energy market net revenue was calculated assuming that the nuclear plant was dispatched day ahead by PJM for all available plant hours.
 The unit runs for all hours and output reflects the class average equivalent availability factor.19

-New entrant nuclear plant energy market net revenues were slightly lower in all zones except PE, PECO, and REC in the first three months of 2024 as a result of lower day ahead energy prices (Table 7-8).
+New entrant nuclear plant energy market net revenues were higher in all zones in the first three months of 2025 as a result of higher energy prices (Table 7-8).